samdcoder/samdcoder.github.io/_posts/2019-02-15-train-job-story.md

 I was immediately informed that I have cleared the telephonic interview and will be given a programming assignment as the next step in the interview process.
 I had to complete the assignment in 3-4 days.

 The assignment required me to build a complete full stack application(prototype), pushing the code to Github with frequent commits & deploying it live on a server.

+It was a challenge for me to complete the assignment in 3-4 days as I was already working as a full time Software Engineer in a high paced startup.
+Also the problem statement was completely new to me so there were a lot of things I needed to figure out.
+Somehow after spending a couple of hours every day after work, I managed to complete the application in time!

 I built the application using Node.js, Express.js for the backend APIs, Vanilla JavaScript, Bootstrap & some other libraries for the front end, MongoDB as my database which I hosted on a remote Atlas Server.
 I finally deployed the application on Heroku.